After his zoning petition was dismissed, Marvin Heemeyer decided to modify his bulldozer and get revenge on the town that wronged him.

 For two hours and seven minutes, Marvin Heemeyer and his killdozer rampaged through the town, damaging 13 buildings and knocking out gas services to City Hall.
 Such a panic was caused that the governor considered authorizing the National Guard to attack with Apache helicopters and an anti-tank missile.
 The attacks were even in place and had Heemeyer not wedged himself in the basement of a hardware store on his own, they would have been carried out.

 As he attempted to bulldoze Gambles hardware store, he got the killdozer stuck in the foundation.
-With the end in sight, Heemeyer killed himself with a shotgun in his cockpit, determined to leave the world on his own terms.
+With the end in sight, Heemeyer killed himself with a gunshot to the head in his cockpit, determined to leave the world on his own terms.

 Despite the nearly $7 million in property damage done to the town of Granby, not a single human besides Heemeyer was killed.
 A reverse 911 system was used to notify residents of the killdozer so that they could get out of the way in time.